babynus/projeqtor/branches/V7.2/projeqtor/docs/user/PlanningElements.rst

     * The assignment will be automatically created once that resource has entered the working time (real work) in the ticket.
     * The assigned task and the sum of working time entries by resource in tickets will be available in its timesheet.

+.. rubric:: Filter on list

+Ability to filter activities by data or type, for instance by assigned resources

 .. rubric:: Monitoring indicator